abhisheksingh87/starter-cookbook/content/common/create-app-using-starter.md

 ### Prerequisite

-- JDK 8 or greater
+- JDK 8 or higher
 - IntelliJ or Eclipse IDE
 - GIT client
 - Access to **greenfield-app-starter** Github repo